- IONS Leaders

 - Sonoma State University / Depth Psychology Program: http://www.sonoma.edu/psychology/depth/program.html

 How Can I Join the IONS' Extended Faculty?

 Our extended faculty members are generally chosen from scientists, researchers, and educators who have donated their time and expertise to our research and educational programs.
 Colleagues contribute in various ways, including donating time to speak at our lectures and conferences.
 There is no formal nomination process at the present time, and we are not actively seeking extended faculty members, but if you have specific ideas about how you'd like to be involved, please email firstname.lastname@example.org.
 Due to the high volume of correspondence we receive, we will only get back with you if we currently have a forum or other means in which we are able to collaborate.

 Are There Opportunities to Teach at IONS?

-The IONS Retreat Center, EarthRise, is also available for rent by workshops led by like-minded individuals and groups.
-For more information visit the EarthRise website »
+IONS EarthRise is also available for rent by workshops led by like-minded individuals and groups.
+For more information on booking your group or renting workshop space, please visit the EarthRise website »

 Do You Read and Comment on Research Manuscripts?

 We only have three Research Associates and they all have very busy schedules conducting research, writing, and speaking.
 They generally do not have time available to comment on or confirm individual theories or to support the many worthy research efforts that come to their attention.
 This reflects not a lack of interest but limits in personnel, time, and finances.

 Can I Volunteer or Intern in the IONS Research Department?